Darren Manzella: 60 Minutes and discharge

 Manzella came out on American news program 60 Minutes in 2007, the first openly gay service member on active duty to speak to the press from a war zone.
 His decision to appear on the show resulted from his opposition to the Don't ask, don't tell policy and his desire to build momentum for ending it.
 He believed that gays and lesbians should be able to serve openly.
 He said that due to the 60 Minutes interview he would likely be discharged.
 He was placed on block leave.
 He worked with the Servicemembers Legal Defense Network (SLDN), a gay military organization and lobby group.

 Manzella was discharged with full benefits in June 2008 for acknowledging that he was gay.
 The DADT policy was repealed in 2011.

 Immediately following the repeal of DADT, Manzella enlisted into the New York Army National Guard and was promoted and awarded for his meritorious service.

 In August 2011, Manzella returned to Rochester and began working as a health science specialist for the Department of Veterans Affairs.

 He joined the reserves shortly before his death in 2013.

 Personal life and death

 Manzella married Javier Lapeira in Rochester on July 5, 2013.
-On August 29, 2013, Manzella was killed when an SUV hit him as he was in the act of pushing his disabled vehicle off the road in Pittsford, Monroe County, New York.
+On August 29, 2013, Manzella was killed when the driver of an SUV hit him as he was in the act of pushing his disabled vehicle off the road in Pittsford, Monroe County, New York.